Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 As long as the side effects of the adjuvant or antigen are significantly less than the side effects of the pathogen, then it’s generally considered a net gain.

-Though that can and should be improved on over time.
+However, that can and should be improved over time.

 And our long-term aim should be reducing that risk entirely.

-The best way to offset the risk ratio is actually in aiming for consistent protection…
+The best way to offset the risk ratio is to aim for consistent protection…

-Because even if a vaccine comes with a warning, the benefits of the vaccine simply have to outweigh any of the negative effects from both exposure or vaccination.
+Even if a vaccine comes with a warning, the benefits of the vaccine have to outweigh any of the adverse effects from exposure.

-There will always be some risk in being exposed to a dangerous antigen, but we reduce the risk significantly this way.
-Though, we don’t remove it altogether, and at times we can even trade risks…
+There will always be some risk in exposure to a dangerous antigen, but we reduce the risk significantly this way.
+Though, we don’t remove it altogether, and at times, we can even trade risks…

 So, when it comes to COVID, we need the response to last.
 We can’t have inconsistent protection that leaves us vulnerable at random times.